jmjeong/alfred-extension/alfred-pinboard/README.md

 # Change Log

+- v2.27 (2015-07-23)
+  - Move tmp logging folder to /tmp, because /var/tmp is not writable for some user

 - v2.25 (2014-07-16)
   - change Reload threshold time to 1 hour from 12 hours
   - Arrange alfred layout